Alfresco/tutorials/docs/contract-management/connect-to-app.md

 # Connecting your trial to your phone

-Now that you have a functional site up and running let’s connect it to the ACS mobile app.
+Now that you have a functional site up and running let’s connect your trial to the ACS mobile app.
 ACS supports both [Android](https://play.google.com/store/apps/details?id=org.alfresco.mobile.android.application) and iOS.

 After you installed and opened the app you’ll have to enter the address you want to connect to, in this case your online trial account.